tc39/proposal-csprng/README.md

 ### Goals

 * Provide a single "source of truth" for generating cryptographically secure pseudo-random values within the language.
-* Provides a single location for mocking the CSPRNG, vs a method on each `TypedArray` prototype.
+* Provide a single location for mocking the CSPRNG, vs a method on each `TypedArray` prototype.
-* Does not introduce a new global namespace for cryptography, as specifying a `crypto` global in ECMA-262 could cause complications with how to specify it such that the Web cryptography APIs could be layered on top.
+* If introducing a new `crypto` global namespace for cryptography-related APIs in ECMA-262, we should ensure that the Web cryptography APIs could be layered on top.
 <!--#endregion:motivations-->

 <!--#region:prior-art-->